 Work experience students will undertake a variety of tasks including reviewing and formally assessing pre and post permit planning referrals, master plans and detailed landscape design drawings in relation to all public open space in the growth areas of Wyndham.
 Students will also assist staff in the communication of Councils objectives, design response and general comments to developers and consultants.
 Tasks will vary according to operational need.

-The Libraries team provides Wyndham City residents with books and resources to enjoy for leisure and entertainment.
-The Libraries employees promote learning and engagement opportunities to the community, provide great customer service and sharing a love of reading with all visitors.
+The Libraries and Community Learning Department provide Wyndham City residents with books and resources to enjoy for leisure and entertainment.
+The Libraries employees promote learning and engagement opportunities to the community, provide great customer service and share a love of reading with all visitors to the centres.

 Work experience students will undertake a variety of library tasks including shelving, shelf reading which involves making sure books are in order according to the Dewey Decimal System and other administrative duties.
 Students will also assist staff in the preparation and delivery of community learning programs, as well as some collection management activities.
 Tasks will vary according to operational need.

 The People and Capability Department is responsible for looking after the Human resources aspect within the organisation along with attracting and recruiting the best and brightest talent to Council.
 We work with people leaders in the organisation to design and deliver creative strategies to ensure people have the best chance at getting their dream jobs and supporting them once here.
 Our Department also facilitates Induction for all new staff, training programs, payroll functions, Employee Engagement, work force planning, HR policies and procedures, Systems and Analytics and Health and Wellbeing.

 Work experience students will get to shadow a member of the team.
-You might be involved in anything from sitting in on an interview for a Kindergarten Teacher, a sourcing meeting at the Wyndham City Depot or a workshop about our employer branding strategy.
+You might be involved in anything from sitting in on an interview, assisting with Induction or training, a sourcing meeting at the Wyndham City Depot or a workshop about our employer branding strategy.

 Refuse Disposal Facility (RDF)

-Work experience will involve shadowing team members from the Waste Disposal unit at the landfill and Councils Offices.
-PPE (Personal Protective Equipment) is required for safety.
-This includes hard hats, safety glasses, gloves, hearing protection, reflective safety vests, and steel toed shoes.
+Work experience will involve shadowing team members from the Waste Disposal Team at the landfill and Councils Offices.
+PPE (Personal Protective Equipment) is required for safety – a few examples are - hard hats, safety glasses, gloves, hearing protection, reflective safety vests, and steel toed shoes.
 (Confirm the type of PPE required with the Supervisor upon placement confirmation).